Magicx-Breeze/Dawn/README.md

 # About Dawn

-Dawn is a retro frontend that heavily references dajisho look and feel, tweaked for our devices to provide more scalability in our future.
+Dawn is a retro frontend that heavily references Daijishou look and feel, tweaked for our devices to provide more scalability in our future.
 Currently, it\'s in its infancy.
 In the future, we will continue to work hard on updates based on feedback from people in the community and our own experiences with retro games.

 # origin of name